 Retro-fitted LED lighting in many locations on each campus

 Adjusted the temperature settings of air-conditioning and heating systems

 Utilised security and cleaning contractors to switch off lights after hours

 Installed light sensors to new buildings and in renovated spaces

 Installed a digital Facilities Management System to allow real-time monitoring of the energy performance of ACU’s owned buildings

 Procured energy-efficient PCs and multi-function devices

-To find out what you can do to help reduce energy at ACU, please see our Green Your Office page and contact us with your energy saving ideas.
+To find out what you can do to help reduce energy at ACU, please see our What you can do to save energy page and contact us with your energy saving ideas.